nalourie/django-macros/README.md

 ## Design Explanation for repeatedblocks.py:

-Using a "repeatedblock" followed by "repeat" tag structure, as opposed to just repeating normal block tags, forces developers to be more explicit about what is repeated.
+Using a "repeated_block" followed by "repeat" tag structure, as opposed to just repeating normal block tags, forces developers to be more explicit about what is repeated.
 Thus, it guards against the potential to remove block tags later in development, not realize they are repeated, and create an error later.
 Hence, we've chosen this design since it's more advantageous/pythonic in being explicit as well as dry.

 # Credits